 - elect for an equalization payment under the Family Law Act;

-- receive an inheritance by virtue of an intestacy under Part II of the Succession Law Reform Act;
+- receive an inheritance by virtue of an intestacy under Part II of the Succession Law Reform Act (if there is no previous will to dictate the distribution of the estate); and

 - seek support as a dependent under Part V of the Succession Law Reform Act.

 Subsequent to the death of the elderly spouse the family has the option to seek a declaration that the marriage was void ab initio.
-But, the reader should be forewarned that even if the marriage is declared to be void from the beginning, that does not resolve all the problems.
-On the bright side the will that existed prior to marriage is no longer revoked.
-As well, the financial predator can no longer seek an equalization payment under the FLA or claim any inheritance under the laws of intestacy.
-However, the bad news is that if the financial predator may still qualify as a dependant/spouse under Part V of the Succession Law Reform Act and still may be entitled to some quantum of support.
+But having the marriage declared to be void from the beginning is not an absolute solution.
+The financial predator may still qualify as a dependant/spouse under Part V of the Succession Law Reform Act and be entitled to some quantum of support.
 A fuller analysis of Part V rights is beyond the scope of this blog.
-For those readers interested in this topic I refer you to a blog entitled “Dependant’s Support Cheat Sheet – A Primer” found at http://www.wagnersidlofsky.com/dependants-support-cheat-sheet-a-primer-2/ .
+For those readers interested in this topic I refer you to a blog entitled “Dependant’s Support Cheat Sheet – A Primer” found at https://www.wagnersidlofsky.com/dependants-support-cheat-sheet-a-primer-2/ .

 Another important factor to consider is the difficulty in obtaining a declaration that the marriage was void ab initio.
 While the courts may be more open to setting aside a will procured by undue influence or testamentary incapacity, they are less likely to set aside a marriage on that basis.
 Why?
 Because there is a world of a difference between the high capacity required to make a will and the low capacity required to get married.